WHAT ARE THE GROUNDS FOR DIVORCE:

 HOW LONG WILL MY DIVORCE TAKE?
 The statute requires a 120-day waiting period after the divorce is filed/served.
 A final hearing can be sought after the expiration of that time frame.
 However, most contested divorces will take much longer.

 HOW WILL THE DIVORCE AFFECT MY CHILDREN?
 The orders in your family case will address custody, placement, and support of your minor children.
-Custody refers to who will make the major decisions regarding your children, placement refers to where they children will reside and support refers to child support.
+Custody refers to the authority to make the major decisions regarding your children.
+Placement refers to where they children will reside.
+Support refers to child support.
 Custody and Placement will be decided based on the best interest of the children and support will be calculated based on child support guidelines, with some cases being appropriate for deviations from those guidelines.
 As each of these issues is very complex, we have created a separate topic page for each issue.
 Please refer to those tabs for more details.

 WHAT WILL HAPPEN TO OUR ASSETS AND DEBTS?
 The court will enter orders (temporary and/or final orders) regarding the marital estate, including but not limited to real estate, retirement accounts, bank accounts, vehicles, jewelry, business interests, and possible claims for maintenance.
 The statute and case law assumes that the total marital estate will be divided 50/50.
 A good family attorney will explain the tax consequences of particular distributions of the marital estate, which can have a significant impact on the overall distribution.
 At Your Family Law Center, we will create spreadsheets to demonstrate the total value of the estate, including tax consequences.
 Our spreadsheets are provided to our clients to demonstrate the possible final divisions and to allow clients to consider all the possible means to get to that final order.